 A trust is not available to the public.
 A trustee does not have to give notice of the trust to the deceased person’s heirs.
 This differs from the probate process where notice if required.

-Title to property gets transferred to the living trust by the creator of the trust while they are still alive.
+The title to property gets transferred to the living trust by the creator of the trust while they are still alive.
 It would be difficult to make a claim the creator acted under undue influence, or lacked capacity.

 Only consult with an attorney with experience and a proven track record of litigating living trusts when thinking about contesting a trust.